shekhars271991/saarthi-webapp-prod/README.md

 ### Backend Deployment
 - Can be deployed to platforms like Heroku, Railway, or AWS
-- Ensure MongoDB connection string is properly configured
+- Ensure MongoDB Atlas connection string is properly configured
 - Set environment variables for production

 ### Frontend Deployment